 Which exchanges does Koinly support in the UK?

-Koinly supports around 380 exchanges, including the following:
+Koinly supports around over 400 exchanges, including the following:

 Using Koinly to log crypto income and gains